lamberta/devkit-doc/api/utilities.md

 is automatically called when an object is instantiated.

-The constructor function is passed a `supr` argument---an accessor function which calls a given method name on the superclass.
+The constructor function is passed a `supr` argument---an accessor function which is used to call a given method name on the superclass.
 Typically, this is used to initialize all the objects in a class hierarchy.

 ~~~
 var MySuperClass = Class(function () {